dev-academy-programme/agreements/alumni.md

 6. Mucking in on worker bees.

 ###Notes on Desks
 Desk space is a finite resource at EDA, as such when supply runs short EDA will facilitate sharing of the Alumni desk space through a booking system.
-Priority
+Priority will be given to the most recent graduating students as they work through careers week and start looking for work.